-The system commands GSH and GCMD provide similar facilities but may be executed from within APL code.
+The system commands SH and CMD provide similar facilities but may be executed from within APL code.

-) SH allows UNIX shell commands to be given from APL.
+-) SH allows UNIX shell commands to be given from APL.
 The argument must be entered in the appropriate case (usually lower-case).
-The result of the command, if any, is displayed.
+The result of the command, if any, is displayed. -) SH causes Dyalog APL to invoke the system() library call.
+The shell which is used to run the command is therefore the shell which system() is defined to call.
+For example, under AIX this would be /usr/bin/sh.